nishantkr18/RLOS-2021-Microsoft/README.md

 - `simplified_interaction`: contains all the work done this year for multithreading.
 *(The name "simplified interaction" comes from the most efficient plan we could think of for supporting multiple passes, after several complex ideas)*
 - `master-benchmark` : contains an extra timer script for creating benchmarks for the master branch.

+Inactive branches (not updated):
+- `cache_reader_working`: modifies the cache reader functions to read from a character pointer directly, therefore doesn’t require any dummy io_buf instance.

 The rest of the branches contain implementation of ideas that were eventually dropped.